rlucas7/code-searcher/README.md

 # Multiple Human Annotation Determinations of Relevance

-For a given human annotation file there may be other human's annotations which we desire to merge into a single data set before generation of AI relevances and subsequent metric generations.
+We may have several human annotation files, from distinct human annotators.
+We need to merge these annotation files into a single dataset/file before generation of AI relevances and subsequent metrics generation.

 For such a case we have a click command that merges multiple relevance files from localhost into a single file.